n3tuk/documentation/content/posts/all-the-bootstrapping/index.md

 ---
 title: All the Bootstrapping
-date: 2023-07-20T21:32:37+01:00
+date: 2023-07-22T14:00:00+01:00
-featureAlt: "The Lotus Temple in New Delhi, DL, India.
-Photo by Apostrophy Studio."
 tags:
   - post
   - building
   - bootstrapping
-draft: true
 ---

-One of the biggest challenges right now during the building out all the infrastructure is bootstrapping of the various components to a point at which they are minimally operational and self-supporting.
+One of the biggest challenges right now during the building out all the infrastructure is bootstrapping of the various components to got to a point at which they are all minimally operational and self-supporting.
 Things such as the GitHub repositories for code, and managing templates and protections, to Terraform Cloud for running the first Infrastructure as Code to deploy other resources, to the physical servers which will run the different clusters and Kubernetes are all in scope here.

 ## GitHub